Importance of Development of Communication Skills for the Nurses

 Recommendations for Further Research

 Since the study sample is limited to haphazard sampling, further testing and generalizations are needed.
 Thus, it is recommended to transfer the training program and the underlying methodology and theory to other settings, contexts, and groups.
 New settings and contexts would include various educational institutions as well as different geographical locations.
-For example, medical educators can apply research findings to their own assessment methods that demonstrate that role-based video recording of communication situations helps students prepare for real-life clinical practice.
+Medical educators, for instance, might incorporate research findings into their own evaluation techniques, showing that role-based video recording of communication scenarios aids in students’ readiness for actual clinical practice.
 It would also benefit from generalizing the study to other linguistic communities (not only English-speaking ones) and testing the results on statistically significant socio-demographic characteristics such as age, gender, race, socio-economic status, and other variables.
 The latter step would include an extension of the qualitative assessment in the study’s methodology and design.
 Also, the generalization process can extend the coding stage of the grounded theory stage since new categories can appear and influence the results.

 References